abhin4v/abhin4v.github.io/posts/fast-sudoku-solver-in-haskell-1.md

     fixM f x = f x >>= \x' -> if x' == x then return x else fixM f x'
 ```

-The crux of this code is the `fixM` function which takes monadic function `f` and an initial value and recursively calls itself till the return value settles.
+The crux of this code is the `fixM` function.
+It takes a monadic function `f` and an initial value, and recursively calls itself till the return value settles.
 Let's do another round in the _REPL_:

 <small>
 ```haskell